Version Ranges

 Public VersionRange API.

 A set-algebra view of the versions accepted by a SpecifierSet.
-Ranges support intersection, union, and complement; membership and filtering match the originating specifier set.
+Ranges support intersection, union, complement, and difference; membership and filtering match the originating specifier set.

 class packaging.ranges.VersionRange